 Fraud & Identity Theft - Protect Yourself from Common Scams

 It is hard to ignore the huge impact that fraud and theft have nation wide.
 Coconino County residents are no exception to being victims to these crimes.
 In our current technology driven age, residents can be victims where the perpetrator may live in another state or another country.
-Locally, citizens often find themselves victims of crimes when they forgot to lock their vehicle or leave items of value within the eye and reach of opportunist criminals.

 What is Identity Theft?